-There are some exceptions though with Bharti Airtel being the biggest one.
+There are some exceptions, though, with Bharti Airtel being the biggest one.
 Airtel has gained a massive 23 million active users in that mentioned period.
-The Idea Cellular has gained 11.9 million active subscribers as measured by peak Visitor Location Register (VLR).
+Idea Cellular has gained 11.9 million active subscribers as measured by peak Visitor Location Register (VLR).
 Vodafone has gained 5.1 million active subscribers as well.
-However, both Idea & Vodafone have reported subscriber loss in the past three months.
+However, both Idea & Vodafone have reported subscriber losses in the past three months.

-According to the Cellular Operators Association of India (COAI), Airtel had the highest number of subscribers counting over 282 million at September end.
+According to the Cellular Operators Association of India (COAI), Airtel had the highest number of subscribers, counting over 282 million at September end.
 Vodafone India holds the second position with over 207 million during the same period.
-Idea, with over 190 million absolute users, is ranked third.
+The idea, with over 190 million absolute users, is ranked third.

-In the start of August, Reliance Jio’s active subscriber base was relatively low, standing at 100 million mainly due to its lower active subscribers percentage of at 75%.
-The number did reach to 133 million by end of August though.
+At the start of August, Reliance Jio’s active subscriber base was relatively low, standing at 100 million, mainly due to its lower active subscribers percentage of at 75%.
+The number did reach 133 million by the end of August, though.
 Deep obvious saturation Reliance Jio continues to gain subscribers steadily at a rate of 4-5 million per month.

 The Ind-Ra report explained Reliance Jio’s market share gain as “largely explained by the dual-SIM phenomenon and rapid loss of market position by the smaller telcos”.